davesag/api-server-boilerplate/README.md

 - the swagger editor as an easy to invoke docker image
 - [`dotenv`](https://github.com/motdotla/dotenv) support

-### What's not included?

-Heaps.
-I've paired this right back to the simplest, most generic API I could, so there's no

-- authentication (add `passport` and update `src/utils/makeApp` and add appropriate security blocks to `api.yml`)
-- example of an asynchronous route via [`route-async`](https://github.com/davesag/route-async)
-- rate limiting
-- middleware (roll your own and update `src/utils/makeApp`)
-- monitoring
-- sockets or event listeners
-- databases, search systems, etc

 ### Code quality

 - unit testing using